 Data SourceUtah Birth Certificate Database, Office of Vital Records and Statistics, Utah Department of Health

 Data Interpretation IssuesCigarette data is obtained through self-report by women through either responses to survey questions within four months of a live birth (PRAMS data), or through Certificates of Live Births (Utah Vital Records data).
 Either of these processes may result in recall bias.
-The percentage of women who report smoking in the third trimester of pregnancy is higher on the PRAMS surveys (3.5% in 2016 - the most recent data available) which are submitted anonymously, than rates from certificates of live births (2.3% in 2016) on which the mothers' names are included.
+The percentage of women who report smoking in the third trimester of pregnancy is higher on the PRAMS surveys (3.8% in 2018) which are submitted anonymously, than rates from certificates of live births (2.1% in 2018) on which the mothers' names are included.
 Due to the stigma attached to smoking during pregnancy, women may be less than forthcoming regarding their use of tobacco resulting in under-reporting of actual cigarette usage.